yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

     npm install @iota/core @iota/converter --save
     ```

+    If everthing went well, you should see something like the following in the output.
+You can ignore any 'npm WARN' messages.

+    ```shell
+    + @iota/converter@1.0.0-beta.8
+    + @iota/core@1.0.0-beta.8
+    added 19 packages from 10 contributors and audited 68 packages in 5.307s
+    found 0 vulnerabilities
+    ```

-    You now have a package.json file and a node_modules folder in your working directory.
+    You now have a package.json file and a node_modules folder, which contains the IOTA library and its dependencies.

 3. In the iota-example directory, create a new file called index.js and add the following to it: